esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 And there's the fugitive hiding in a cave, writing this:

-> "I cry aloud; I lift up my voice for mercy.
-I pour out my complaint; I tell my trouble...
-Look and see, there is no one at my right hand; no one is concerned for me.
-I have no refuge; no one cares for my life..."
+> "I cry out to the LORD; I plead for the LORD's mercy.
+I pour out my complaints before him and tell him all my troubles...
+I look for someone to come and help me, but no one gives me a passing thought!
+No one will help me; no one cares a bit what happens to me."
 >
-> — Psalm 142 (The Message)
+> — Psalm 142:1-2, 4 (NLT)

 He doesn't clean up his prayer.
 Doesn't spiritualize his pain.
 Doesn't pretend.

 That honesty—that raw vulnerability—IS courage.
 The complaint IS the prayer.

 ---
 ## The Core Truth

 Here's where I need to be straight with you about something from scripture.